hicksjduk/channel/README.md

 `RangeBreakException` within the processing code.

 A channel can only be used for communication until it is closed, which is done by calling its `close()` method.
+Alternatively, the `closeWhenEmpty()` method can be used to denote that the channel should close automatically when all the values it contains have been consumed.
 Closing a channel is often used to trigger a state change in the process which reads the channel (it should terminate, or should move on to a different stage of its processing).
-Attempting to write to a closed channel causes an exception to be thrown; this can be pre-empted by using the `putIfOpen()` method, which only puts the value if the channel is open, and returns a flag to indicate whether that was the case.
+Attempting to write to a closed channel has no effect; the `put()` method only puts the value if the channel is open, and returns a flag to indicate whether that was the case.
 Reading from a closed channel returns a result with `containsValue` set to false.
-Closing an already-closed channel has no effect.
+Closing an already-closed channel has no effect; the `close()` method returns a flag to indicate whether it actually closed the channel.

 **Note** that in relation to closed channels, this implementation differs from Go in the following ways:
 * You can query whether a channel is open via the `isOpen()` method.
-* You can use `putIfOpen()` to write safely to a channel that might be closed.
-* It is not an error to close a channel that is already closed.
+* It is not an error to write to or close a channel that is closed; the `put()` and `close()` methods have no effect on the channel if called on a closed channel, and return whether they actually changed the channel.

-Some examples of Go code using channels, and their Java equivalents:
+Some examples of Go code using channels, and their Java equivalents using this library:

 ### Create a channel